EuroTeQ Collider winter semester 22/23

 Introduction

 Our food system is broken.
 Whereas more than half of the planet is overweight, the others starve to death.
-Food production is linked to GHG emissions, deforestation, resource depletion, soil and water pollution, biodiversity loss and ocean dead zones, to name but a few.
-In Europe, standard dietsbased on large consumption of animal products and highly processed foods are detrimental to the environment and people ́s health.
+Food production is linked to GHG emissions, deforestation, resource depletion, soil and water pollution, biodiversity loss, and ocean dead zones, to name but a few.
+In Europe, standard diets that rely heavily on the consumption of animal products and highly processed foods are detrimental to both the environment and human health.

 What is the Waste-Challenge?

-When considering food, we are used to think of waste as what we may throw away in the bio trash can.
-But in this Challenge, we want to explore the idea of waste from a different angle.
-First, food waste is also the food that is lost by an inconsiderate and inefficient use of resources.
-In this sense, behind some foods we consume, there might be an intrinsic waste we do not see.
-Second, consuming food unmindfully and with no awareness of its realvalue in a sense is also a form of waste as it is careless; this is also linked to actual food waste in its conventional meaning, e.g., webuy more food than we need (because we don ́t value it) and end up throwing it away.
+When considering food, we are used to thinking of waste as what we may throw away in the bio trash can.
+However, in this Challenge, we aim to explore the concept of waste from a different perspective.
+First, food waste also refers to the food that is lost due to an inconsiderate and inefficient use of resources.
+In this sense, behind some of the foods we consume, there may be an intrinsic waste that we are not aware of.
+Second, consuming food unmindfully and with no awareness of its real value, in a sense, is also a form of waste, as it is careless; this is also linked to actual food waste in its conventional meaning, e.g., we buy more food than we need (because we don't value it) and end up throwing it away.

-Considering these two dimensions, the Challenge aims at finding innovative ways to empower people to understand, reflect on and shape their Foodprint.
-The goal is increasing education on food sustainability on the one side while also re-connecting people with the food they eat and the ways they can contribute to positive change in the food system.
-The Challenge is highly open-ended as participants can start from the analysis of the context and the relevant stakeholders to discuss and explore what are the best innovative solutions and initiatives to implement to contribute to the goal.
+Considering these two dimensions, the Challenge aims to find innovative ways to empower people to understand, reflect on, and shape their Foodprint.
+The goal is to increase education on food sustainability on one side, while also reconnecting people with the food they eat and the ways they can contribute to positive change in the food system.
+The Challenge is highly open-ended, as participants can start by analyzing the context and relevant stakeholders to discuss and explore the best innovative solutions and initiatives to implement, contributing to the goal.

 Ideally, the group could build on the work the Foodprint team already did in the last edition of the EuroTeQ Collider.
-There, the group came up with a concept for a Foodprint Canteen, a scalable model for an “empowering canteen” that could be virtually applied to any school/university canteen in Europe.
+There, the group developed a concept for a Foodprint Canteen, a scalable model for an “empowering canteen” that could be virtually applied to any school/university canteen in Europe.

 The concept was based on an approach of information and education by design.
-The idea is to transform the school or university canteen from a place where you go to just consume food into an empowering environment where people can get more connected to and learn about the food they eat, and more in general about food sustainability.
-The Foodprint Canteen Modelis based on two main pillars:
+The idea is to transform the school or university canteen from a place where you go to consume food into an empowering environment where people can become more connected to and learn about the food they eat, and more generally, about food sustainability.
+The Foodprint Canteen Model is based on two main pillars:

-• Pillar Transformative Education: implementing transformative learning in the canteen environment to (re-)educate on dietary sustainability.
-Transformative learning is based on the idea that you cannot just educate people like they were empty containers, but you need to address their existing fears, doubts and believes (about diet and sustainability in this case).
-We explored the possibility to use the EDx App, an open-source transformative learning app developed in partnership with the United Nations to offer smartphone micro-courses to big communities of learners.
+- Pillar Transformative Education: implementing transformative learning in the canteen environment to (re-)educate on dietary sustainability.
+Transformative learning is based on the idea that you cannot simply inform people as if they were empty containers.
+Instead, you need to address their existing fears, doubts, and beliefs (specifically, those related to diet and sustainability in this case).
+We explored the possibility of using the EDx App, an open-source, transformative learning app developed in partnership with the United Nations, to offer smartphone micro-courses to large communities of learners.

-Of course, there were many otherinitialideas we did not get to exploreat allin the last edition such as:
+Of course, there were many other initial ideas we did not get to explore in the last edition, such as:

-1. QR-code installations in strategic points (such as waiting line) that students can scan.
-These could containinformation, fun facts and other inputs related to the foods that are in the menu that day.
+- QR-code installations in strategic points (such as waiting lines) that students can scan.
+These could contain information, fun facts, and other relevant details related to the foods on the menu for that day.

-2. (An expansion and more sophisticated versionof the above) QR-codes to scan for each or some of the foodsserved that day.
-These could contain general information about the foods, their production and resulting environmental impact, their history, current data or issues related to it.
+- (An expansion and more sophisticated version of the above) QR-codes to scan for each or some of the foods served that day.
+These could contain general information about the foods, their production, and the resulting environmental impact, as well as their history, current data, or issues related to them.

-3. Create an app for canteen users that keeps track of your Foodprint (linked to the Calculator).
-You could track your progress, share it with others.
-According to technical capacities, this could even be expanded even further by elaborating positive reinforcement mechanisms.
+- Create an app for canteen users that keeps track of your Foodprint (linked to the Calculator).
+You can track your progress and share it with others.
+According to technical capacities, this could be expanded even further by elaborating positive reinforcement mechanisms.

 In general, whereas it could be interesting to build on the project of last semester, this is not mandatory.
 You are not limited by our past work or the directions we took last year.
-Many other initiatives/ projectsin the university, online or in the city are possible, and countless!
-What initiatives are chosenby the groupwill of coursedepend much on the preferencesof the group and on the type of (technical) expertise and resources available.
+Many other initiatives and projects in the university, online, or in the city are possible, and there are countless options.
+What initiatives are chosen by the group will, of course, depend much on the preferences of the group and on the type of (technical) expertise and resources available.

 Desired Outcome

-People eating in the canteenwillbe empowered and more informed about their food choices, andsomemight even change their consumption choices.
-The concepts, solutions and initiatives elaborated in the project should be flexible and scalable enoughin ways that they can be later applied and extended to virtually any university / schoolor even public institutions, adapting it to the relevant contexts and publics.
+People eating in the canteen will be empowered and more informed about their food choices, and some might even change their consumption habits.
+The concepts, solutions, and initiatives elaborated in the project should be flexible and scalable enough to be applied and extended to virtually any university or public institution, adapting them to the relevant contexts and audiences.

-In addition, thevery participantsof the Challenge willcome out of this experience feeling enriched and empowered.
-Also, valuable connections and synergies could outlive the project itself as the students could become part of the Foodprint student organization which is currently still forming.
+Additionally, participants in the Challenge will emerge from this experience feeling enriched and empowered.
+Additionally, valuable connections and synergies could outlive the project itself, as students may become part of the Foodprint student organization, which is currently in formation.

 Desired Impact

-Knowledgeis power.
-Being aware ofthe real impact of daily food choices and food-related behaviors, people can make more informed decisionsabout their diets that better align to their values and the future they want to help bring into being.
+Knowledge is power.
+Being aware of the real impact of daily food choices and food-related behaviors, people can make more informed decisions about their diets that better align with their values and the future they want to help bring into being.
 By educating people about food and dietary sustainability, we empower them to become responsible food citizens instead of mere passive consumers.
-In this sense, we also contribute to enhancing food democracyand set the grounds for a more participative, inclusive and fair governance of the food system.
+In this sense, we also contribute to enhancing food democracy and laying the groundwork for a more participatory, inclusive, and fair governance of the food system.

 How-To-Foodprint

 How do we address the problem?
-To participate in the Challenge, people need to be open-minded, open to dialogue and perhaps even ready to reflect critically on their own beliefs and behaviors.
-The key is to always be respectful of others and be aware that food is linked to culture, traditions, experiences and memories of the people we love.
-Even if we do focus ultimately on food sustainability and educating food citizens, we should keep in mind food is also much more.
-The fact that the project group will have high diversity and international character should be our strength, not our weakness.
+To participate in the Challenge, individuals must be open-minded, receptive to dialogue, and willing to critically reflect on their own beliefs and behaviors.
+The key is to always be respectful of others and be aware that food is linked to culture, traditions, experiences, and memories of the people we love.
+Even if we ultimately focus on food sustainability and educating food citizens, we should keep in mind that food is also much more than that.
+The fact that the project group will have high diversity and an international character should be our strength, not our weakness.

 What is our spirit?
 What is our communication?
 We do not want to make people feel judged or overwhelm them with too much or too technical information.
-We aim at people ́s brain and stomach but we actually want to hit their hearts.
-Thecommunication and spirit behind the initiatives should be positive, empowering and non-judgmental.
+We aim to reach people's brains and stomachs, but we actually want to touch their hearts.
+The communication and spirit behind the initiatives should be positive, empowering, and non-judgmental.
 This also includes avoiding what I call the “rhetoric of sacrifice”.
-We are not trying to shame people into “restricting” their behaviors and “give up pleasures” in the name of higher moral principles.
-The spirit is not that of “less”, but of “more:” we want to benefit peopleby educating and empowering them.
+We are not trying to shame people into “restricting” their behaviors and “giving up pleasures” in the name of higher moral principles.
+The spirit is not that of “less”, but of “more:” we want to benefit people by educating and empowering them.
 We want to encourage them to be active and make informed decisions.
 We are offering, we are not taking away or imposing.
-We cannot and do not want to force people to have more sustainable diets, but we want to enable them to by giving them access to quality information/education.
+We cannot and do not want to force people to adopt more sustainable diets, but we want to enable them to do so by giving them access to quality information/education.

 How do we educate?
 Educating is not equal to informing.
-Whereas giving information in the strict sense of the term is of course a big part of it, education can come in many creative, innovative and even unconventional forms.
-Even when we aresimply “informing”, the way information is conveyed can vary a lot, with great impact on the outcome.
-This does not only include the communication, but also the form information takes.
-We can be absolutely open about this in the Challenge and explore many different mediums and concepts to convey this information.
-Everything goes, as long as it is feasible, flexible and empowering!
+While providing information in the strict sense of the term is, of course, a significant part of it, education can take many creative, innovative, and even unconventional forms.
+Even when we are simply “informing”, the way information is conveyed can vary significantly, with a significant impact on the outcome.
+This not only includes the communication, but also the form information it takes.
+We can be absolutely open about this in the Challenge and explore many different media and concepts to convey this information.
+Everything goes, as long as it is feasible, flexible, and empowering!

 Would you like to participate in the Challenge?
-Do you have any questions, remarks, comments?
-Would you like to get an email with our presentation for last year ́s pitch, the report and see our mock-ups of the Foodprint Model?
+Do you have any questions, remarks, or comments?
+Would you like to receive an email with our presentation from last year's pitch, the accompanying report, and a glimpse of our mock-ups of the Foodprint Model?

 Do not hesitate to contact us anytime!